chandlerc/blog/content/slides/2026-memory-safety-deep-1/5_expressive.md

 - The `guarded` annotation is like `GUARDED_BY` and adds the place of the marked field to the place set `mu` guards.
 - The `where locked` annotation indicates that the mutex must be held to call this function, like `REQUIRES`.
+  - This allows reading and writing the `balance` guarded by that mutex.
 - The `shared` keyword marks that these references may bind to something shared across threads.
 - The mutex `mu` may be acquired either using a scoped object or individual lock and release methods.
 While it is held, we can access the guarded fields.
 - The `b` argument is not covered by `self.mu`'s guard, so the access is disallowed.